List of warlords and military cliques in the Warlord Era

 The Warlord Era was a historical period of the Republic of China that began from 1916 and lasted until the mid-1930s, during which the country was divided and ruled by various military cliques following the death of Yuan Shikai in 1916.
 Communist revolution broke out in the later part of the warlord period, beginning the Chinese Civil War.
 The era nominally ended in 1928 at the conclusion of the Northern Expedition with the Northeast Flag Replacement, beginning the "Nanjing decade".
-However, "residual warlords" continued to exist into the 1930s under de jure Kuomintang rule, and remained until the end of the Communist victory in 1949.
+However, "residual warlords" continued to exist into the 1930s under de jure Kuomintang rule, and remained until the Communist victory in the Chinese Civil War in 1949.

 The warlords and military cliques of the Warlord Era are generally divided into the Northern factions and the Southern factions.
 The following is a list of cliques within each faction, and the dominant warlords within that clique.

 Northern factions

 The cliques in the North emerged from the fragmentation of the Beiyang Government/Army.
 Most of them were generals under Yuan Shikai.
 After the death of Yuan, they separated and formed cliques in their own sphere of influence.